Westbury High School (Houston): Mascot

-In April 2014 the HISD school board decided to rename remaining sports team names of Confederate and Native American mascots due to cultural insensitivity.
+In April 2014, the HISD school board decided to rename remaining sports team names of Confederate and Native American mascots to be more culturally sensitive.
 Each school submitted its main choices to the HISD administration.
-The first mascot choice for the Westbury students was the "Huskies", replacing the "Rebels".
+The first nickname choice for the Westbury students was the "Huskies", replacing the "Rebels".

+Initially the mascot was the Rebel, a reference to the Confederate States of America.
+By 2007 the school had already stopped using much imagery from the Confederacy.

 Academic performance

-In 2009 its graduation rate was 67.4%.
+In 2009, the school's graduation rate was 67.4%.
 In 2012 it increased to 82.8%.

 Dress code

 As of 2015, the standard mode of dress (school uniform) for Westbury High School students is as follows: